Camille Saint-Saëns: 1900–1921: Last years

 Despite his growing reputation as a musical reactionary, Saint-Saëns was, according to Gallois, probably the only French musician who travelled to Munich to hear the premiere of Mahler's Eighth Symphony in 1910.
 Nonetheless, by the 20th century Saint-Saëns had lost much of his enthusiasm for modernism in music.
 Though he strove to conceal it from Fauré, he did not understand or like the latter's opera Pénélope (1913), of which he was the dedicatee.
 In 1917 Francis Poulenc, at the beginning of his career as a composer, was dismissive when Ravel praised Saint-Saëns as a genius.
 By this time, various strands of new music were emerging with which Saint-Saëns had little in common.
-His classical instincts for form put him at odds with what seemed to him the shapelessness and structure of the musical impressionists, led by Debussy.
+His classical instincts for form put him at odds with what seemed to him the shapelessness and lack of structure of the musical impressionists, led by Debussy.
 Nor did Arnold Schönberg's atonality commend itself to Saint-Saëns:

 There is no longer any question of adding to the old rules new principles which are the natural expression of time and experience, but simply of casting aside all rules and every restraint.
 "Everyone ought to make his own rules.
 Music is free and unlimited in its liberty of expression.
 There are no perfect chords, dissonant chords or false chords.
 All aggregations of notes are legitimate."
 That is called, and they believe it, the development of taste.

 Holding such conservative views, Saint-Saëns was out of sympathy – and out of fashion – with the Parisian musical scene of the early 20th century, fascinated as it was with novelty.
 It is often said that he walked out, scandalised, from the premiere of Vaslav Nijinsky and Igor Stravinsky's ballet The Rite of Spring in 1913.
 In fact, according to Stravinsky, Saint-Saëns was not present on that occasion, but at the first concert performance of the piece the following year he expressed the firm view that Stravinsky was insane.

 When a group of French musicians led by Saint-Saëns tried to organise a boycott of German music during the First World War, Fauré and Messager dissociated themselves from the idea, though the disagreement did not affect their friendship with their old teacher.
 They were privately concerned that their friend was in danger of looking foolish with his excess of patriotism, and his growing tendency to denounce in public the works of rising young composers, as in his condemnation of Debussy's En blanc et noir (1915): "We must at all costs bar the door of the Institut against a man capable of such atrocities; they should be put next to the cubist pictures."
 His determination to block Debussy's candidacy for election to the Institut was successful, and caused bitter resentment from the younger composer's supporters.
 Saint-Saëns's response to the neoclassicism of Les Six was equally uncompromising: of Darius Milhaud's polytonal symphonic suite Protée (1919) he commented, "fortunately, there are still lunatic asylums in France".